supersize/supersize.github.io/_posts/2022-10-06-screenshot.md

 ---
 layout : single
 title : "how to capture screen on Mac??"
-categories: gitblog
+categories: Mac/IOS
-tag: [Github, Git Blog]
+tag: [Mac]
+toc: true
 ---
 # how to capture screen on Mac??